Normando Hernández González: 2003–2006

-2007-Release
+2007–Release

-On August 14, 2007, Bloomberg reporter Jeremy Gerard reported that Costa Rican legislator Jose Manuel Echandi Meza, whose attempts to secure Hernández's release had previously been rebuffed by the Cuban government, had “redoubled his efforts” and was now working with an unnamed “Western European government.”
+On August 14, 2007, Bloomberg reporter Jeremy Gerard reported that Costa Rican legislator Jose Manuel Echandi Meza, whose attempts to secure Hernández's release had previously been rebuffed by the Cuban government, had "redoubled his efforts" and was now working with an unnamed "Western European government."
 On September 10, 2007, Echandi Meza formally complained to the UN about the conditions under which Hernández was being held.

-After the February 28, 2008, signing by Cuba’s Foreign Minister, Felipe Perez Roque, of the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR), which guarantee a multitude of rights, including freedom of opinion and expression and freedom from cruel, degrading treatment, Larry Siems of the PEN American Center called on Cuba “to move quickly to abide by the terms of these covenants” by releasing Hernández and other dissidents still in prison.
+After the February 28, 2008, signing by Cuba's Foreign Minister, Felipe Pérez Roque, of the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR), which guarantee a multitude of rights, including freedom of opinion and expression and freedom from cruel, degrading treatment, Larry Siems of the PEN American Center called on Cuba "to move quickly to abide by the terms of these covenants" by releasing Hernández and other dissidents still in prison.

-On May 7, 2008, Hernández was secretly moved from the Finlay Hospital, where he was still receiving “essential medical treatments,” to Kilo 7 Prison, where he was placed in solitary confinement.
+On May 7, 2008, Hernández was secretly moved from the Finlay Hospital, where he was still receiving "essential medical treatments," to Kilo 7 Prison, where he was placed in solitary confinement.

-In May, a fellow dissident, Marta Beatriz Roque, informed a reporter that Hernández's cell was “known as the ‘cell of the condemned” and that the conditions under which he was living were “subhuman.”
-He had no light or potable water, “and the heat is unbearable.”
-Also, he was being fed “two spoonfuls of rice with worms, watery meat, lentils and a rotten mass, commonly known as ‘dog vomit.’”
+In May, a fellow dissident, Marta Beatriz Roque, informed a reporter that Hernández's cell was "known as the ‘cell of the condemned" and that the conditions under which he was living were "subhuman."
+He had no light or potable water, "and the heat is unbearable."
+Also, he was being fed "two spoonfuls of rice with worms, watery meat, lentils and a rotten mass, commonly known as ‘dog vomit.’"